stfalcon/BlogBundle/Resources/doc/index.md

 This version of the bundle requires:

 1. Symfony >= 2.0
-2. LiipFunctionalTestBundle for testing
+2. LiipFunctionalTestBundle for testing (optional)
-3. DoctrineFixturesBundle for fixtures
+3. DoctrineFixturesBundle for fixtures (optional)
 4. SonataAdminBundle for administering
 5. StofDoctrineExtensionsBundle for timestamps
-6. KnpPaginatorBundle for automate pagination
+6. KnpPaginatorBundle for pagination

 ## Installation